Recycling-Oriented Society

 Report on Effluent Violation

-There were no effluent water-related violations during FY2023.
+There were no violations related to wastewater in either FY2024 or FY2023.

-In FY2022, Shimadzu Corporation’s Seta Works (Otsu City, Shiga Prefecture) was notified by Otsu City that n-hexane extract exceeding the standard specified in the Sewerage Act had been detected in effluent discharged (standard 30 mg/L or less, detected 42 mg/L).
+In FY2022, Shimadzu Corporation’s Seta Works (Otsu City, Shiga Prefecture) was notified by Otsu City that effluent discharged from the site contained a concentration of n-hexane extract (42 mg/L) exceeding the regulatory limit specified in the Sewerage Act (30 mg/L or less).

-As a result of the investigation, the cause was identified as wastewater discharged from the kitchen, and (1) a request was made to the kitchen supplier to take thorough measures to prevent contamination with oil, etc., and (2) measures were taken to clean the pipes in the kitchen system, and the results were reported to Otsu City.
-Subsequent followup monitoring has led to the establishment and operation of a monthly cleaning rule for the kitchen, which has rectified the issue.
+An investigation identified the source as wastewater discharged from the kitchen.
+In response, (1) a request was made to the kitchen contractor to take thorough measures to prevent contamination with oil, etc., and (2) measures were taken to clean the pipes in the kitchen systems.
+These actions were reported to Otsu City.
+Continued follow-up monitoring confirmed the effectiveness of the measures, and a monthly cleaning

 Third Party Assurance of Environmental Data